deltanet/adapt-textEntry/README.md

 >>**ariaLabel** (string): This text becomes the button’s `Aria label` attribute.

 ## Accessibility
-Several elements of **Toolbox** have been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **Toolbox**.
+Several elements of **Text Entry** have been assigned a label using the [aria-label](https://github.com/adaptlearning/adapt_framework/wiki/Aria-Labels) attribute: **Text Entry**.
 These labels are not visible elements.
 They are utilized by assistive technology such as screen readers.

 ## Limitations

 No known limitations.

 ----------------------------
-**Version number:**  3.0.7
+**Version number:**  3.0.8
 **Framework versions supported:**  2.0.3
 **Author / maintainer:** DeltaNet with [contributors](https://github.com/deltanet/adapt-textEntry-audio/graphs/contributors)
 **Accessibility support:** yes